 If there’s something that’s going to suck the life out of your company culture, it’s employee appraisals.

-At Liberty Mind, we’ve seen time and time again where bad practice appraisals are simply done because it’s a HR exercise.
+Time and time again I’ve seen bad practice appraisals simply done because it’s a HR exercise.
 Not because the business wants to increase engagement and employee happiness, but to control their employees and keep their eyes on any potential issues.

 Appraisals suck! – But there are not many people who will vocally tell you why you shouldn’t be doing them.
 Perhaps it’s because without the appraisals you may actually have to invest more time and money on employee development?

 Here’s why you should rethink your appraisal strategy, and work out if they’re really necessary?

 1) They do nothing in the way for supporting employee development

 From the traditional examples we’ve seen of appraisals they provide no structure or feedback that is practical to the employee’s development.

 Appraisals are often just a case of benchmarking where people are and then telling them where they should be.
 There’s no guidance or support provided to the employee on how they can improve or grow.

 Assessing where they are in the company and where they potentially want to move towards is great.
 But not giving them the support on this path is like telling people the dream without giving them the goals to get there.
 You are essentially setting them up to fail!